Building Bridges between Philanthropy, Nonprofits, & Communities

 Teaching Bridge Building

-I created Rocky Mountain Impact to build similar bridges between philanthropy, nonprofits, and the communities they serve.
+I created Rocky Mountain Impact to continue building bridges between philanthropy, nonprofits, and the communities they serve.
 Each has their own language they use to describe themselves, their reality, and their work.
 And so much is lost in translation.
 That’s where I come in.
-With experience in philanthropy, academia, development, and community-based nonprofits, I have a foot in each door and I’m holding them open so we can build bridges and help people pass through.
-Because it can take an entire village, city, state, or nation to enact social change.
+With experience in philanthropy, education, research, development, and community-based nonprofits, I have a foot in each door and I’m holding them open so we can build the bridges needed to bring our people to us.
+Because it can take an entire village, city, state, nation, or world to make a vision of what our community should or could be into a reality.

-So let’s break down the communication barriers that keep philanthropic and nonprofit organizations siloed.
-We need to work together to maximize our impact and realize the social change we envision for our communities.
-And our communities need a way to share their feedback with the institutions serving them!
+So let’s break down the barriers that keep us siloed.
+Let’s work together to maximize your impact and realize the world you envision for your people.

 Warmly,